vladigleba/vladigleba.github.io/posts/basics/baptism.md

 > And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in Jordan.
 And straightway *coming up out of the water*, he saw the heavens opened, and the Spirit like a dove descending upon him.
 {% ct 'Mark 1:9-10' %}

-John the Baptist chose an area with lots of water because he practiced the biblical form of baptism by full immersion.
-Matthew and Mark make it clear that this is the baptism that Jesus, our example in all things, received when they describe Him coming up out of the water, meaning He had to go into the water to be baptized.
+John the Baptist chose an area with plenty of water because he practiced the biblical form of baptism--full immersion.
+Both Matthew and Mark make it clear that this was the type of baptism Jesus received, as they describe Him “coming up out of the water,” indicating that He had first gone down into the water to be baptized.

 ## Are there other examples of baptism?

 > And he commanded the chariot to stand still: and *they went down both into the water*, both Philip and the eunuch; and he baptized him.
 And when *they were come up out of the water*, the Spirit of the Lord caught away Philip, that the eunuch saw him no more: and he went on his way rejoicing.
 {% ct 'Acts 8:38-39' %}

-The Bible gives the example of Philip and the eunuch to show that Jesus’ disciples did not change the method of baptism after His ascension.
-Both Philip and the eunuch went down into the water, and after Philip baptized the eunuch, they came up out of the water.
-This matches the description and form of baptism that Jesus received.
+The Bible gives the example of Philip and the Ethiopian eunuch to show that Jesus’ disciples did not change the method of baptism after His ascension.
+Both Philip and the eunuch went down into the water, and after Philip baptized him, they came up out of the water.
+This mirrors the description and form of baptism that Jesus Himself received.

 ## What does baptism represent?